ugurkanates/awesome-real-world-rl/readme.md

 ![test](out.png)
 ## Description

-This list is big compilation of all things trying to adapt Reinforcement Learning techniques in real world.Whether it's mixing real world data into mix or trying to adapt simulations in a better way.It will also include some of Imitation Learning and Meta Learning along the way.
-If you have anything missing feel free to open a PR , I'm all for community contributions.
+This list is big compilation of all things trying to adapt Reinforcement Learning techniques in real world.Either it's mixing real world data into mix or trying to adapt simulations in a better way.It will also include some of Imitation Learning and Meta Learning along the way.
+If you have anything missing feel free to open a PR,I'm all for community contributions.

 I'm open to new categories so just read the [contributing doc](contributing.md) and provide a pull request.

-*You can help also by starring our lovely repository and sharing <3 be safe !*

 ## Contents